 ACOs may sound a lot like health maintenance organizations.
 "Some people say ACOs are HMOs in drag," says Devers.
 But there are some critical differences – notably, an ACO patient is not required to stay in the network.

 Many health care economists fear that the race to form ACOs could have a significant downside: hospital mergers and provider consolidation.
 As hospitals position themselves to become integrated systems, many are joining forces and purchasing physician practices, leaving fewer independent hospitals and doctors.
-Greater market share gives these health systems more leverage in negotiations with insurers, which can drive up health costs.
+Greater market share gives these health systems more leverage in negotiations with insurers, which can drive up health costs and limit patient choice.

 But Lieberman says while ACOs could accelerate consolidations, it's already "such a powerful and pervasive trend that it's a little like worrying about the calories I get when I eat the maraschino cherry on top of my hot fudge sundae.
 It's a serious public policy issue with or without ACOs."